fdbtrs/Self-restrained-Triplet-Loss/README.md

 Citation

-If you find this repository useful in your research, please consider to cite the following related papers:
+If you find this repository useful for your research, please consider to cite the following related paper:

 @article{boutros2021unmasking,